Al0den/notion.nvim/README.md

 --Get next event date
-require"notion.components".nextEventDate() --In its full format require"notion.components".nextEventShortDate() --Matches by day to adapt displaystyle, used in `nextEvent()`
+require"notion.components".nextEventDate() --In its full format require"notion.components".nextEventShortDate() --Matches by day to adapt string making it shorter, used in `nextEvent()`

 --Display all events menu
 require"notion".openMenu()